Our Services

 Helpful Resources

-Paresthesia refers to abnormal skin sensations such as tingling, burning or a crawling feeling under the skin.
-While occasional episodes may be harmless, persistent or recurrent symptoms can indicate nerve irritation, compression or underlying conditions like diabetic neuropathy.
+Paresthesia is an abnormal skin sensation such as tingling, burning, numbness, or a "pins and needles" or crawling feeling under the skin.
+While occasional episodes are often harmless, persistent or recurrent paresthesia can signal nerve irritation, nerve compression, or underlying conditions like diabetic neuropathy, vitamin deficiencies, or multiple sclerosis.

 Paresthesia is the medical term for abnormal sensations on the skin—often described as tingling, "pins and needles," burning, or a crawling feeling.
 While occasional paresthesia (like your foot "falling asleep") is harmless, persistent or recurrent sensations can signal an underlying issue.
 One common cause is diabetic neuropathy, especially paresthesia in feet diabetes patients.